Bellerophon (genus): Possible life habits

 These animals were probably quick moving (for gastropods), relying on speed to avoid predators and, when this was not possible, withdrawing deeply into the shell.

 Range of distribution

 The genus occurs worldwide, and is known from the Silurian to the Early Triassic periods.

-Discussion of the taxonomy
+Taxonomy

 Although usually classified as a primitive gastropod, there is a minority view that the Bellerophontida actually represented a more primitive, untorted type of mollusk, (see Torsion) which evolved a spiral shell independently.
 Another view is that some Bellerophontids, including Bellerophon, were torted gastropods, but that others were untorted forms.

 Species

 Species within the genus Bellerophon include: